Guide to Atlanta's Centennial Olympic Park

-When you're in Atlanta for a convention at the Georgia World Congress Center, or a big game at Mercedes-Benz Stadium or concert at State Farm Arena, there is plenty to do besides the event that brought you into town.
+When you're in Atlanta for a big game at Mercedes-Benz Stadium, concert at State Farm Arena or convention at the Georgia World Congress Center, there is plenty to do besides the event that brought you into town.
 Set out to explore the sights and restaurants in and near the Centennial Olympic Park District.

 Things to Do